LidiaWebDev/Node.js-MySQL/README.md

-Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+:star:Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.

-If not, the app should log a phrase like **Insufficient quantity!**, and then prevent the order from going through.
+:star:If not, the app should log a phrase like **Insufficient quantity!**, and then prevent the order from going through.